paulcarroll/tabs/_pages/plain-white-tees/hey-there-delilah.md

      G
 That by the time that we get through,
     Am
-The world will never ever be the same,
+The world will never ever be the same
               G
 And you’re to blame.